awsdocs/iam-user-guide/doc_source/best-practices.md

 You use an access key \(an access key ID and secret access key\) to make programmatic requests to AWS\.
 However, do not use your AWS account root user access key\.
 The access key for your AWS account gives full access to all your resources for all AWS services, including your billing information\.
 You cannot restrict the permissions associated with your AWS account access key\.

 Therefore, protect your AWS account access key like you would your credit card numbers or any other sensitive secret\.
 Here are some ways to do that:
 + If you don't already have an access key for your AWS account, don't create one unless you absolutely need to\.
-Instead, use your account email address and password to sign in to the [AWS Management Console](https://console.aws.amazon.com/) and create an IAM user for yourself that has administrative privileges, as explained in the next section\.
+Instead, use your account email address and password to sign in to the [AWS Management Console](https://console.aws.amazon.com/) and create an IAM user for yourself that has administrative permissions, as explained in the next section\.
 + If you do have an access key for your AWS account, delete it\.
 If you must keep it, rotate \(change\) the access key regularly\.
 To delete or rotate your AWS account access keys, go to the [Security Credentials page](https://console.aws.amazon.com/iam/home?#security_credential) in the AWS Management Console and sign in with your account's email address and password\.
 You can manage your access keys in the **Access keys** section\.
 + Never share your AWS account password or access keys with anyone\.
 The remaining sections of this document discuss various ways to avoid having to share your AWS account root user credentials with other users and to avoid having to embed them in an application\.
 + Use a strong password to help protect account\-level access to the AWS Management Console\.
 For information about managing your AWS account root user password, see [Changing the AWS Account Root User Password](id_credentials_passwords_change-root.md)\.